agondray/simple-node-react-redux-starter/README.md

 ## Commands
 1. `npm install` to install dependencies
-2. `npm run build` to build the webpack bundle
+2. `npm run build` to compile the webpack bundle into the `build` directory
 3. `npm run start` to run the development server

-4. Alternatively, you could run `npm run serve` to remove the build folder, build the webpack bundle, and start the server.
+## Known Bugs:
+* "hot-reloading" for the back end doesn't seem to work when editing the server file.